- 1 Experienced Skype & Zoom Video Counselling. The Private, Adept, Local Therapist practising online.

 His combined experience in IT and Psychotherapy is rarely seen in other counsellors.

-So, whilst some other counsellors may be hurrying to transition their practice online during these pandemic times, you may feel assured that Dean Richardson already has the appropriate experience needed to manage your online video therapy.
+Whilst other counsellors may be hurrying to transition their practice to video during these pandemic times, you may feel assured that Dean Richardson already has the appropriate experience needed to manage your online video counselling.

 (Click image for greater detail).